testinggospels/camouflage/README.md

 📁 Comes with a file explorer UI that allows modification of mock files hosted remotely. 📁

+✅ Validation of requests and responses using your OpenApi schema's. ✅

 # Getting Started

 1. Camouflage is an NPM package, therefore to install Camouflage, you'd need to install NodeJS (>v14) first, if you haven't already done so.